Microtek: 1980-1985: Founding and incorporation

 Microtek first entered the industry in 1983, when scanners were little more than expensive tools for hobbyists.
 In 1984, it introduced the MS-300A, a desktop halftone scanner.
-At about the same time, the company realized a need for scanning software for mainstream users and developed EyeStar, the world’s first scanning software application.
+At about the same time, the company realized a need for scanning software for mainstream users and developed EyeStar, the world's first scanning software application.
 EyeStar made desktop scanning a functional reality, serving as the de facto standard for image format for importing graphics before TIFF came to fruition.
-Microtek proceeded to develop the first OCR, or Optical Character Recognition, program for text scanning, once more successfully integrating a core function of scanning with its machines.
+Microtek proceeded to develop an OCR, or Optical Character Recognition, program for text scanning, once more successfully integrating a core function of scanning with its machines.

 1985: Microtek Lab, Inc.

 In 1985, Microtek set up its United States subsidiary, Microtek Lab, Inc., in Cerritos, California.
 The company went public in 1988.
 It was one of Taiwan's initial technology initial public offerings.
 Microtek has research and development labs located in California and Taiwan dedicated to optics design, mechanical and electronic engineering, software development, product quality, and technological advancement.
 According to AnnaLee Saxenian's 2006 book The New Argonauts: Regional Advantage in a Global Economy, Microtek has produced more than 20% of the worldwide image scanner market.